coolest/Flinba/README.md

  ]]

  if calculateVeryComplicatedConditionals() then
-  flinba:destroy() -- stops the fliba animation and disconnects everything, etc.
+  anim:destroy() -- stops the fliba animation and disconnects everything, etc.
    -- does not revert to initial value end
 ```